Skip to main content

 Creating a Marmot Plugin

-Note: The +marmot comments throughout the code are used by Marmot's documentation generator to build plugin documentation.
-Always include these comments in your plugins.
+Documentation Comments: The +marmot: comments throughout the code are used by Marmot's documentation generator.
+Always include these comments - they provide metadata for the plugin registry and generate user-facing documentation.

 1. Create the Plugin Package